Film and Video Arts (FVA, FILM)

-- Minors: Film and Video Arts, Film Studies
+- Minors: Film and Video Arts, Film Studies, Screenwriting

 FILM AND VIDEO ARTS (FVA)

-All students majoring in Film and Video Arts must complete the core courses and at least one of the two concentrations listed below:
+All students majoring in Film and Video Arts must complete the core courses and the required number of courses from each additional category listed below:

 FVA 200 Digital Film and Video Production I